 In most states, rabbits are classified as game animals and are protected, except during legal hunting seasons.
 Some state regulations grant exceptions to property owners to allow them to trap or shoot rabbits outside the normal hunting season on their own property if the animals are causing damage.
 Check with your state and local authorities for options in dealing with cottontails.

-For the purposes of this module, the eastern cottontail rabbit (S. floridanus, Figure 1) will be considered representative of the genus.
+For the purposes of this section, the eastern cottontail rabbit (S. floridanus) will be considered representative of the genus.
 Cottontail rabbits must be distinguished from jackrabbits and other hares: the latter generally are larger in size and have longer ears.
 Cottontails appear gray or gray-brown in the field, but the color comes from a blend of white, gray, brown, and black guard hairs over a soft gray or brown underfur, with a characteristic rusty-brown spot on the nape of the neck.
 Rabbits molt twice a year but remain the same general color.
 They have large ears, and their hind feet are much larger than the forefeet.
 The tail is short and white on the undersurface, similar to a cotton ball.

 Most species of cottontails prefer open, brushy, or cultivated areas, but some frequent marshes, swamps, or deserts.
 Swamp rabbits (S. aquaticus) and marsh rabbits (S. palustris) are strong swimmers.
-Pygmy rabbits (S. idahoensis) weigh 1 pound, while swamp rabbits weigh up to 5 pounds.
+Pygmy rabbits (S. idahoensis) weig 1 pound, while swamp rabbits weigh up to 5 pounds.
 Eastern cottontail rabbits are 15 to 19 inches in length and weigh 2 to 4 pounds.

 Voice and Sounds